 This is probably the hardest approach to take, but sometimes the right one.
 All businesses get negative reviews at one time or another.
 Read it, try to see it from their perspective, address concerns internally if needed, and move on.

-Try to get it removed
+Try to get the review removed

-This one won’t be easy, as review sites like Yelp clearly state that they have no liability for published reviews and don’t involve themselves in disputes.
+Trying to get a review removed isn’t easy, as review sites like Yelp clearly state that they have no liability for published reviews and don’t involve themselves in disputes.
 However, certain circumstances may make the negative review a violation of the site’s terms, and therefore, give them cause to remove it.
 Those circumstances may include defamation or character assassination and reviews for services not provided.
 If someone’s left you a bad review and you’ve never spoken to them, bring it to the site’s attention.

 Other articles you’ll like